-The authorities were flooded with questions about the processionary caterpillar.
-And some of the recommendations people shared online could potentially be harmful.
-This caused an urgent need for a national platform with reliable information.
-The Processionary Caterpillar Resource Center and the Ministry of Agriculture, Nature and Food Quality commissioned reached out to us for help.
+Anxious citizens flooded the authorities with questions about the processionary caterpillar.
+People started to shared recommendations that could be harmful.
+Because of this, the pressure to create one nationwide reliable source of information was rising.
+The Processionary Caterpillar Resource Center and the Ministry of Agriculture, Nature and Food Quality reached out to us for help.
 And in just over 24 hours, we launched a fully responsive and fully accessible WordPress based knowledge-base.
 In the first 24 hours, the website served over 60.000 visitors.
 At its peak, the website welcomed 15.000 visitors in an hour, 2.500 of them simultaneously.
 Without a wince.

 Can we help you accomplish a rush job?